pcattori/vite-env-only/README.md

 ### `denyFiles`

-Configures validation of files that should not present on the client or server.
+Configures validation of files that should not be present on the client or server.
 Validation is performed against the resolved and normalized root-relative file path.

 ```ts
 {